vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 911; not earlier than 7th cen.
 Nyāsa, Pajā and Japa 233;

-A. D, nor later than 9th, 91%; Sivalinga to be bathad with
+A. D, nor later than 9th, 91%; Śivalinga to be bathad with

 quoted in early Dharmasastra milk, cards, ghee and honey